cloudfoundry-attic/cf-abacus/doc/security.md

 This system token is used to protect the pipeline from unauthorized (erroneous or even malicious) requests, made directly steps of the pipeline, other than the collector and reporting.

+In order to read Abacus's health and hystrix stream, basic authentication is required.
+Abacus will use the provided basic authentication to obtain a bearer token and validates if the user has the `abacus.system.read` permission.

 #### Token issuer